-Questions Design issues Alternatives chosen W11 -+ /W11 +- '+ a) Number of restrictions imposed To impose a low number of restrictions What/Where to integrate? b) Degree of adoption of the restrictions To impose popular restrictions II t - 't t - 2 c) Multiplicity of the integration To foster a many-to-many integration How to integrate? d) Degree of software coupling To promote a loose integration What does the integration e) Degree of functionality offered To support the management of the tool allow to do? f) Management of the tool life cycle life cycle
+Questions Design issues Alternatives chosen Will at /Will and to intermete? a) Number of restrictions imposed To impose a low number of restrictions What/Where to integrate? b) Degree of adoption of the restric- tions To impose popular restrictions II to 'nto c) Multiplicity of the integration To foster a many-to-many integration How to integrate? d) Degree of software coupling To promote a loose integration What does the integration e) Degree of functionality offered To support the management of the tool allow to do? f) Management of the tool life cycle life cycle